-Bodrum Tourist Information Office is a non-profit government organization of Ministry of Culture and Tourism.
+Bodrum Tourist Information Office is a non-profit government organization of the Ministry of Culture and Tourism.
 It offers various services for both domestic and international travellers visiting the peninsula.

-It is a small, one store white building adjacent to the Bodrum Castle, at the south side of Baris Square.
+It is a small, one store white building adjacent to the Bodrum Castle, at the south edge of Baris Square.
 It falls behind a short walkway and can be easily overlooked.
 Just look for the sign on the building which reads “Tourist Information”.

 I have visited this office many times to find out what they do and how do they do it.